nahilmemon/feed-reader-testing/README.md

   * test that the initial entries array isn't empty after the loadFeed function (an asynchronous function) finishes executing
 * New Feed Selection test suite:
   * test that the new feed's contents actually change after each execution of the loadFeed function (an asynchronous function)

+## Extra Features

+Extra features that were added to the web app testing included:
+* Links test suite to check if the links on the page are all accessible in terms of having either descriptive text in the links or having an aria-label data attribute
+  * test accessibility of the links in the header section
+  * test accessibility of the links in the slide menu section
+  * test accessibility of the links in the feed section

 ## Resources Used